0-yohan/forms_iwt/README.md

 # follow these steps after downloading

-1.open the directory
+1.open the directory \
-_(correcct directory will have folders src, public, .gitignore file etc etc) _.\
+(correct directory will have folders src, public, .gitignore file etc etc)

-in terminal type and enter
+In terminal type and enter\
-2. npm install
+2. npm install \
 3. npm start

 note: refresh the page after clicking blank form to go to form page